Budgeting and Finance 101

 Transportation by the Numbers, a toolkit developed by the former National Center on Senior Transportation, provides guidance for determining true costs to provide human service transportation, and can also be useful for rural transit systems.

-The National Council of Nonprofits provides links to a number of resources on developing budgets designed nonprofit organizations.
+The National Council of Nonprofits provides links to a number of resources on developing budgets designed for nonprofit organizations.

 The Wallace Foundation provides numerous resources on financial management for nonprofits, including budgeting.